 All the waters of Paradise’s rivers come alive and begin to move.
 All sources on earth turn into wine and are given miraculous healing power.
 In the gardens of Paradise, the trees suddenly blossom and golden apples ripen on the branches.
 And from the depth of Paradise, the sun spreads its generous gifts to the land that is covered in snow.
 As the people say,

 If anyone will pray exactly at midnight, everything he asks will be given.
-Everything will be as it is written.
+Everything will be as it is written.”

 There’s a Serbian custom to come outside at midnight and stand in an open field or at a crossroads and look at the sky.
 According to the words of the elders, God reveals the beauties of heaven to the righteous.
 They see how the golden Dawn leads out the sun from the depths of Paradise’s gardens.
 As the sun passes, it sprinkles Paradise with gold and roses.

-Many more things do the righteous see, but, as the people say, fewer and fewer people on this earth are righteous.
+Many more things do the righteous see, but, as some people say, fewer and fewer people on this earth are righteous.
 Most have eyes darkened by unrepented sins.
 No matter how much a sinner looks, he will see nothing but the sky and the stars on this night of revelations.

 The Holy Days